JanHerca/urantiapedia/output/wikijs/en/article/The_Urantian/The_Urantian_1985_04.md

 ## Revelation And Receptivity

 Revelation is as old as man.
 In fact, it defines him.
-When the adjutants of worship and wisdom became fully active in the minds of Andon and Fonta, the Life Carrier tells us that “_mind of will dignity_” ([UB 62:7.4](/en/The_Urantia_Book/62#p7_4)) had arrived on Urantia.
+When the adjutants of worship and wisdom became fully active in the minds of Andon and Fonta, the Life Carrier tells us that “_mind of will dignity_” (<a id="a55_205"></a>[UB 62:7.4](/en/The_Urantia_Book/62#p7_4)) had arrived on Urantia.
 Aborigines had become men.
 And here we have the clear message that revelation is not necessarily an experience of the conscious mind.

 In _The URANTIA Book_, we are told a great deal about revelation, its nature and function.
-There are two forms, epochal and auto. ([UB 101:4.4](/en/The_Urantia_Book/101#p4_4)) So far on Urantia, there have been five epochal revelations: the Planetary Prince, Caligastia; the Material Son and Daughter, Adam and Eve; the Emergency Son, Machiventa Melchizedek; the Creator Son, Jesus of Nazareth; and the URANTIA Papers, Epochal revelation is the function of a celestial agency, personality, or group.
+There are two forms, epochal and auto. (<a id="a57_131"></a>[UB 101:4.4](/en/The_Urantia_Book/101#p4_4)) So far on Urantia, there have been five epochal revelations: the Planetary Prince, Caligastia; the Material Son and Daughter, Adam and Eve; the Emergency Son, Machiventa Melchizedek; the Creator Son, Jesus of Nazareth; and the URANTIA Papers, Epochal revelation is the function of a celestial agency, personality, or group.
 The second form is auto revelation; this is the conscious and unconscious communication between supermortal and mortal.
 Auto revelation comes from the Thought Adjuster and other spirit beings or circuits to the individual mortal mind.

 [Read more](/en/article/Helena_E_Sprague/Revelation_and_receptivity)